Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/user-guide.md

 # 3. Completing Your Profile

-Before using TaxEase, users should complete their profile.
+Before using Taxease, users should complete their profile.

 ## Personal Information